keon-gao/mygit/readme.txt

 Add merge.

-Git stash is a bug branch.
+Git stash is a bug branch..